askap-vast/vast-pipeline/docs/developing/github.md

 8. Commit all the changes made above to the new branch and push it to GitHub.
 9. Open a PR to merge the new branch into `master`.
 Note that the default target branch is `dev` so you will need to change this to `master` when creating the PR.
 10. Once the PR has been reviewed and approved, merge the branch into `master`.
 This can only be done by administrators of the repository.
+11. Tag the merge commit on `master` with the version, i.e. `git tag vX.Y.Z`.

+    !!! warning
-11. Tag the merge commit on `master` with the version, i.e. `git tag vX.Y.Z`. **IMPORTANT:** if you merged the release branch into `master` with the GitHub web UI, you will need to sync that merge to your local copy and checkout `master` before creating the tag.
+        If you merged the release branch into `master` with the GitHub web UI, you will need to sync that merge to your local copy and checkout `master` before creating the tag.
 You cannot create tags with the GitHub web UI.

 12. Push the tag to GitHub, i.e. `git push origin vX.Y.Z`.
 13. Merge the release branch into `dev`, resolving any conflicts.
 14. Append "dev" to the version numbers in `pyproject.toml`, `package.json` and `vast_pipeline/_version.py` and commit the change to `dev`.
 This can either be done as a new commit, or while resolving merge conflicts in the previous step, if appropriate.